MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 By using **YouTube analytics** to analyze performance, creators can make better decisions.
 They can improve their content and grow their channel in a smart way.

 ### Key Metrics to Analyze in a Youtube Audit
-When doing a YouTube audit, it's important to look at certain metrics.
+When doing a YouTube audit, it is important to look at certain metrics.
 These include views, watch time, audience retention, and how engaged the audience is.
 Each of these areas helps us see how well our content is doing and how we can do better.

 #### Views and Watch Time
-It's key to keep an eye on views and watch time.
+It is key to keep an eye on views and watch time.
 These youtube metrics tell us if our videos are attracting and keeping viewers.
 If people watch our videos for a long time, it means they find them interesting.
 This can help our videos show up higher in search results.

 #### Audience Retention
 Checking how well viewers stick with the video is crucial.
 Creators should aim to keep viewers interested from start to end.
 If viewers stay longer, it means the content is engaging.
 Working on keeping viewers interested can improve how often our videos are suggested.